jraymartinez/portfolio/_pages/about.md

 layout: single
 permalink: /about/
 ---
 **John** is a Data Professional with more than a decade of software engineering experience in Investment Banking, Insurance, Retail and Distribution industries.
 He is driven by building a bridge between the Business and Data Science.
 He is experienced with Machine Learning for tasks related to NLP, recommender systems, and time series.
+He is an AWS Machine Learning Specialty certified.
 He has an MS in Data Science, and is the recipient of the Outstanding Graduate Student award for the whole of College of Computing & Informatics, Drexel University in 2021.

 ## <font color='#0092ca'>EDUCATION</font>